 There are different formulations of curcumin-based supplements on the market.

 Formulas based on black pepper or polysorbate 80 are not recommended because of their effect on intestinal permeability.
-The integrity of the intestinal barrier plays an important role, especially in inflammation.
 (Salvo-Romero, 2015).

 It is important to ensure that the curcumin supplement reaches levels of free curcumin in its active, low-dose form (i.e., a few capsules).
 The formula must also be subject to clinical studies that confirm the claimed benefits.